Taiwan is hit by its strongest earthquake in nearly 25 years

 TAIPEI, Taiwan — A major earthquake struck Taiwan during the morning rush hour on Wednesday, collapsing buildings and triggering tsunami warnings in Japan and the Philippines.

-At least seven people have died and dozens more were injured due to the quake, officials said.
+At least seven people were reported dead, officials said.
+More than 700 were missing, The Associated Press reported.

 The quake hit near the eastern city of Hualien at 7:58am local time (2358 GMT) and had a magnitude of 7.4, according to the U.S. Geological Survey, making it the strongest quake to hit since 1999.
 The depth was about 35 kilometers (22 miles), which is considered shallow.
 Taiwan's earthquake monitoring agency gave the magnitude as 7.2.